Complete guide to Gris Gris Mauritius including how to find the beach caves, viewpoints, and hidden waterfalls!

 Gris Gris Beach is the perfect example of that!
 Due to the lack of coral reefs, it’s one of the best spots to witness the wild side of Mauritius!

 Think strong waves crashing against the jagged cliffs, tide pools with crystal-clear water, secret caves, viewpoints and hidden waterfalls!
 There’s clearly plenty to see around Gris Gris Beach!

-So, keep reading if you want to know all about the secrets of Gris Gris Mauritius and make sure to read till the end for a map with the exact location of the secret waterfalls!
+So, keep reading if you want to know all about the secrets of Gris Gris Mauritius, and make sure to read till the end for a map with the exact location of each waterfall!